Yura80/vdl2readsb/README.md

 # vdl2readsb

-Parses VDL2/ACARS message output of [dumpvdl2](https://github.com/szpajder/dumpvdl2) for useful information and output it in SBS-like format, compatible with wiedehopf's [readsb](https://github.com/wiedehopf/readsb).
+Parses VDL2/ACARS message output of [dumpvdl2](https://github.com/szpajder/dumpvdl2) for useful information and converts it to SBS-like format, compatible with wiedehopf's [readsb](https://github.com/wiedehopf/readsb).

 This is an experimental proof-of-concept.
 Please don't try to feed this data to any flight tracking websites!